Rizama-Victor/Computer-Vision-for-Intelligent-Traffic-Monitoring-and-Control/README.md

 - **Horiontal Flips:** Flipped Images along the vertical axis to create mirrowed versions to enable the model recognize objects regardless of their left-to-right orientation.
 - **Rotation:** Rotated images by a specifc angle of **+ or - 15 degrees**, generating new instances to further enable the model to recognize objects from different perspectives and orientations.

+#### Train-Test-Validation Split

+The train-test-validation split ratio of the dataset after pre-processing and augmentation was 80:10:10.

 ### Model Training

 The training procedure for the model involved mounting the drive in the Google colab virtual environment, installing the ultralytics library, installing YOLO, importing the dataset from the Roboflow workspace, and finally training the model.
 The training time lasted for a total of 3.248 hours.